-- You start vomiting. - You become excessively sleepy or confused. - You develop an increasingly severe headache. - You have blurred vision or any other new visual problems. - Eye pain or double vision. - You have clear fluid trickling from your nose or ears. - You experience any significant neck pain especially if there is numbness and tingling in your arms. - You keep collapsing (passing out) or have difficulty speaking
+- You have blurred vision or any other new visual problems. - Eye pain or double vision. - You have clear fluid trickling from your nose or ears. - You experience any significant neck pain especially if there is numbness and tingling in your arms. - You keep collapsing (passing out) or have difficulty speaking.